MadhavGarg-mg/PageRank_coursework/optimization_report.md

 Initially, I was using random.randint() to give me a random number, so I could use that number in node indexing to give me a new target_node, but as I had to loop 100 million times, it took a lot of time doing that.
 Instead, I choose to use random.choice() directly which lead to me cutting half my execution time by removing a redundant step getting repeated 100 million times.
-Using just this step I cut almost 45 seconds of execution time.
+Also, by using from random import choice I cut 50 seconds of execution time.
 Another way that I used to cut time was by using dictionary comprehensions for hit_counter which further cut some extra execution time.
-Just by using these two methods, I was able to cut my time from 90 seconds to 43 seconds.
-The code also looks more concise and clean after optimization.
+Just by using these two methods, I was able to cut my time from 90 seconds to 40 seconds.

 ```python
 """Initial code -> 90 seconds."""